mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 ### Authorization

-After IAM has authenticated a principal, the process of specifiying exactly what actions a principal can and cannot perform is called Authorization.
+After IAM has authenticated a principal, the process of specifying exactly what actions a principal can and cannot perform is called Authorization.

 ### Policies

-A _policy_ is a JSOn document that fully defines a set of permissions to access and manipulate AWS resources.
+A _policy_ is a JSON document that fully defines a set of permissions to access and manipulate AWS resources.

-Each permission includes that effect, servcie, action and resource.
+Each permission includes that effect, service, action, and resource.
 It may include one or more conditions.

-- Effect: a signle word: Allow or Deny
+- Effect: a single word: Allow or Deny
 - Service: for what service does this permission apply.
 - Resource: the resource value specifies that specific AWS infrastructure for which this permission applies.
 This is specified as an Amazon Resource Name (ARN).